Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Results

-The radio continuum images (shown in Fig.~\ref{fig:radio}) also show resolved extended structures.
+The radio continuum images (shown in Fig.~\ref{fig:dataimage}) also show resolved extended structures.
 The B and D components tend to merge when moving to the lower frequency, indicating that the source is lying on the caustics.
 The other two, components A and C, both also have spatial deviations, not only between different radio bands but also between the images from HST and ALMA.

 At 1.5 GHz band, the radio-to-submm spatial offsets are $(0.24\arcsec, -0.01\arcsec)$ and $(-0.03\arcsec, 0.24\arcsec)$ in R.A.\ and Dec., for components A and C, respectively.
-All components in the images of 8\,GHz and 33\,GHz are irregular with respect to the synthesized beam shapes at the corresponding wavelengths, thus we do not fit their locations with {\sc imfit}.
+All components in the images of 8.4\,GHz and 33\,GHz are irregular with respect to the synthesized beam shapes at the corresponding wavelengths; thus, we do not fit their locations with {\sc imfit}.

-Among the three radio bands (1.5\,GHz, 8\,GHz and 33\,GHz), the image morphologies are not identical.
-The 1.5\,GHz image shows almost no emission from the host galaxy, while both 8 and 33\,GHz radio images show detections at the same position.
-This suggests a differential lensing effect and multiple energy sources among different wavelengths.
+Among the three radio bands (1.5\,GHz, 8.4\,GHz and 33\,GHz), the image morphologies are not identical in the source plane.
+The 1.5\,GHz image shows almost no emission from the host galaxy, while both 8.4 and 33\,GHz radio images show detections at the same position.
+This suggests the multiple energy sources among different wavelengths.